gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

                            └── active_hatches[] (from HatchReport, frozen at log time)
 ```

 One River has many RiverSections.
 One RiverSection has many StreamReadings, HatchReports, and CatchLogs.
 HatchReports and CatchLogs are owned by Users.
-The CatchLog's `conditions_snapshot` embeds a frozen array of hatch data — it is not a live relation but an immutable copy captured at log time.
+The CatchLog's `conditions_snapshot` embeds a frozen array of hatch data, the snapshot is not a live relation but an immutable copy captured at log time recording the conditions at the time.

 ### B.2 Cron Job State Flow